What is it?

 • A burgundy ZEAL apron!

-• Pottery showcase for parents and family on Saturday, October 5 from 10 – 11 am
+• Pottery showcase for parents and family (Fall 2026 - date TBD)

 • Extended hours available for additional fee